bookreviewontherocks/bookreviewontherocks.github.io/_posts/2018-12-11-Ike and McCarthy.md

 layout: post
 title: Ike and McCarthy
 author: Gates
-categories: [Presidential, political]
+categories: [History]
-tags: [Eisenhower, Cold-War, Politics]
+tags: [Eisenhower, Cold-War, Politics, Presidential]
 ---

 Book covers how President Eisenhower carefully waged a political attack on Senator Joseph McCarthy.
 The thesis is a little strained in that it assumes a deliberate and timely strategy where a more likely interpretation was lack of political will on Eisenhower's part.